trevorcrupi/sq-localization/README.md

 By design, this package is incredibly easy to set up and use.

-Before your .render, call the init function and point to your language object:
+Before your .render in your index file, call the init function and point to your language object:

 ```js
 import { Register } from 'sq-localization';